Out-of-Distribution Generalized Dynamic Graph Neural Network for Human Albumin Prediction: Related works

 \subsection{Dynamic Graph Neural Network}

 Dynamic graph neural networks (DyGNNs) have been extensively studied to handle the complex structural and temporal information in dynamic graphs~\cite{skarding2021foundations,zhu2022learnable}.
+In comparison to Graph neural networks (GNNs)~\cite{zhou2020graph,wang2019heterogeneous,wang2017community,xu2018powerful,wu2020comprehensive}, DyGNNs have to further consider the inherent temporal dimension on dynamic graphs.
 Some works first tackle the structures and then model the dynamics~\cite{yang2021discrete,sun2021hyperbolic,hajiramezanali2019variational,seo2018structured, sankar2020dysat}, while some others first tackle the temporal information and adopt memory modules to model the structures \cite{wang2021inductive,cong2021dynamic,xu2020inductive,rossi2020temporal}.
 DyGNNs have been applied in various real-world applications, such as event forecasting~\cite{deng2020dynamic}, dynamic anomaly detection\cite{cai2021structural}, temporal knowledge graph completion~\cite{wu2020temp}, {\it etc}.
 Some other works automate the GNN designs to adapt to various scenarios~\cite{zhang2023dynamic,qin2022bench,guan2021autogl,qin2021graph,qin2022graph,zhang2023unsupervised,cai2022multimodal,zhou2022curriculum,guan2021autoattend}.
 To the best of knowledge, this is the first work to solve human albumin prediction problems with dynamic graph neural networks.